Outline of evolution

-In biology, evolution is change in the heritable characteristics of biological organisms over generations due to natural selection, mutation, gene flow, and genetic drift.
+In biology, evolution is change in the heritable allele frequencies of biological organisms over generations due to natural selection, mutation, gene flow, and genetic drift.
 Also known as descent with modification.
 Over time these evolutionary processes lead to formation of new species (speciation), changes within lineages (anagenesis), and loss of species (extinction).
 "Evolution" is also another name for evolutionary biology, the subfield of biology concerned with studying evolutionary processes that produced the diversity of life on Earth.